RickYCYang/springboot-monitoring/README.md

 - Exception Handling: Show how to catch the exceptions and customize the response with proper status code.

-- JDBC Template: Use raw SQL queries efficiently with JDBC Template.

 - Open API (Swagger Documentation): Provide a user-friendly UI for API documentation and testing.

 - MySQL Driver: Integrate with MySQL databases for reliable data storage and retrieval.